wearefine/frob-core/README.md

 ##### stack

-Make `z-index`'ing easy.
+Make `z-index`ing easy.
 Create an ordered list of your classes and call it inside your class.

 ```scss
 $lightbox: (